 The vCenter Server Appliance has come a long way since its release in vSphere 5.0.
 It’s gone from “I think it will be a good solution for my lab” in vSphere 5.0 to “wow, I can support as many hosts and clusters as Windows!” in vSphere 6.0. vSphere 6.5 introduces the new era of vCenter, with the vCenter Server Appliance becoming the go to for all of your vCenter deployments.
-While there’s a whole slew of new features the vCenter Server Appliance brings to the table in vSphere 6.5, let’s talk about one of my favorites, VMware Update Manager, fondly known as VUM.
+While there is a whole slew of new features the vCenter Server Appliance brings to the table in vSphere 6.5, let’s talk about one of my favorites, VMware vSphere Update Manager, fondly known as VUM.

-Another long standing issue was the C# client was needed for some VUM activities.
+Another long standing issue was the C# client was needed for some vSphere Update Manager activities.
 While vSphere 6 brought some abilities to the web client, the bulk of remediation was still done inside of the C# client.
-This had the potential to impact the adoption of both VUM (No, we want to use the Web Client as much as possible!) and the vSphere Web Client (Why bother if we still need the C# client for VUM?).
+This had the potential to impact the adoption of both vSphere Update Manager (No, we want to use the Web Client as much as possible!) and the vSphere Web Client (Why bother if we still need the C# client for VUM?).
 Luckily, vSphere 6 U1 brought us the full set of capabilities we needed to get to the world of the Web Client.
 That, however, doesn’t mean every organization adopted vSphere 6 U1.

-With vSphere 6.5, we’ve got it all.
+With vSphere 6.5, we have finally got it all.
 Fully functional integration to the Web Client, and fully functional integration into the vCenter Server Appliance.
-There are many, many compelling reasons to move to the VCSA with vSphere 6.5, and there’s even a migration utility to make that move.
+There are many, many compelling reasons to move to the VCSA with vSphere 6.5, and there is even a migration utility to make that move.
 The most compelling for many is native vCenter High Availability with the VCSA only.
 That’s right, no more need to battle with the age old question, “What happens if vCenter fails?”.
 One important fact to note is that High Availability is not the same as Disaster Recovery, which Emad Younis mentions in his VCSA 6.5 What’s New Rundown, which may put you over the edge if you are on the brink of moving to VCSA.

 If you have an ESXi upgrade in your future, be sure to take a look at Upgrading ESXi Using vSphere Update Manager 6.5 on the vCenter Server Appliance.